PraveenRajeshSingh/Smart-Contact-Manager/README.md

 # Smart-Contact-Manager
-The "Smart-Contact-Manager" project is a full-stack web application built using java, html, css, javascript, thymeleaf, Spring-boot and Spring-security that allows users to manage their contacts.
+The "Smart-Contact-Manager" project is a full-stack web application built using java, html, css, thymeleaf, Spring-boot and Spring-security that allows users to manage their contacts.
 This application provides users with a simple and intuitive interface for creating, editing, and deleting contacts, as well as searching and sorting them.

 Some of the key features of the Smart-Contact-Manager application include: